Kitabı oku: «Bankrupt.Me-Not. Book of Problems»

 At the end of 2014, the Russian economy suffered another blow when oil prices more than halved.
 Naturally, the Russian ruble immediately collapsed against the dollar and the euro.

-It was far more than a disaster for millions of different businesses.
-It became the beginning of the end for an economy that had lived off imported materials and reselling of imported technology.
-That was when the most venturesome entrepreneurs ‘crash-dived’ into preparations for bankruptcy.
+It was a disaster for millions of businesses.
+That was when the most enterprising entrepreneurs ‘crash-dived’ into preparations for bankruptcy.
 It truly felt like a submarine dive: perfect concentration, steady nerves, unflappable composure, the whole crew ready to steer only one course – for survival.

-This was not the first time, nor will it be the last.
-Crises are as numerous as storm waves, and we must learn to deal with them.
+It wasn’t the first time and it won’t be the last.
+Crises often come, like storm waves, and we must learn to deal with them.
 Theory will no longer help.
 What matters is practice.
-It is for this reason that the book is based on real events.
+It is for this reason that I based this book on real events.
 They may not be described with pinpoint accuracy, but the conclusions are sincere.
-You know, as the credits of a film sometimes say: “Any resemblance to actual people or real events is purely coincidental.”
+You know, as the credits of a film sometimes say: ‘Any resemblance to actual people or real events is purely coincidental.’
 It is the same here.
 There may not have been identical situations, but the description is still 50—60% fair and square.

 I believe that many businessmen and lawyers in Russia and abroad will corroborate my research.
-You can read a lot of books on bankruptcy and memorize almost all the legislative and judicial practice related to this tricky step, but you can never know where it may lead.
-Having studied a large number of related Russian and international cases, I dare to say that bankruptcy is neither death nor even an incurable disease.
-It is merely a vehicle for getting rid of liabilities that have suddenly become a deathly stranglehold on a business of any size.
+You can read a lot of books on bankruptcy and memorize almost all the legislative and judicial practice related to this tricky area, but you can never know where it may lead.
+Having studied a large number of related Russian and international cases, I venture to say that bankruptcy is neither death nor even an incurable disease.
+It is merely a vehicle for getting rid of liabilities that have suddenly put a deathly stranglehold on a business, whatever its size.

 That is why I would like to share my research results with you.